Splyth/slack_bot/README.md

   @BOT_USER emojify me - Finds the first emoji in the command, then writes out the rest of the command using the given emoji and :nothing:

+  @BOT_USER magic me - Retrieves information on the requested Magic: the Gathering card from the Scryfall API.
+Also aliased to 'card me'

 # Other Bot Interactions:
   ## Delete Bot Message:
     If a bot has posted something you didn't want it to.
 You can respond with an emoji to have the